-In light of the impending July 16, 2011 effective date for certain derivatives provisions of the Dodd-Frank Act and the number of swap rulemakings that have not been finalized, both the CFTC and the SEC issued guidance regarding the effective date of various statutory and regulatory requirements for swaps.
-The CFTC issued a proposed exemptive order, requesting public comments by July 1, 2011.
-Although the SEC issued a final exemptive order effective June 15, 2011, public comments were requested on the guidance and the temporary relief granted.
-Under the Dodd-Frank Act, the derivatives provisions that do not have a designated effective date will become effective on the later of (1) where rulemaking was required, not less than 60 days after publication of a final rule, or (2) where rulemaking was not required, July 16, 2011 (the "self-effectuating provisions").
+In light of the July 16, 2011 effective date for certain derivatives provisions of the Dodd-Frank Act and the number of swap rulemakings that had not been finalized, both the CFTC and the SEC issued guidance regarding the effective date of various statutory and regulatory requirements for swaps.
+The CFTC issued a proposed exemptive order in June, and issued the final exemptive order, essentially as proposed, on June 14, 2011.
+The SEC issued a final exemptive order effective June 15, 2011.
+Under the Dodd-Frank Act, the derivatives provisions without a designated effective date would become effective on the later of (1) where rulemaking was required, not less than 60 days after publication of a final rule, or (2) where rulemaking was not required, July 16, 2011 (the "self-effectuating provisions").

 CFTC Guidance.
-The CFTC proposed order categorizes the derivatives provisions of the Dodd-Frank Act as (1) provisions requiring a rulemaking; (2) self-effectuating provisions that reference terms requiring further definition; (3) self-effectuating provisions that do not reference terms requiring further definition and that repeal provisions of current law; and (4) self-effectuating provisions for which relief is not being proposed.
-The CFTC notes that the proposed order reserves the CFTC's anti-fraud and anti-manipulation enforcement authority.
-The proposed order states that the provisions in categories 1 and 4, which are listed on the CFTC's website, are outside of the scope of the proposed relief and will take effect on July 16, 2011.
+Similar to the proposed order, the final CFTC order categorizes the derivatives provisions of the Dodd-Frank Act as (1) provisions requiring a rulemaking; (2) self-effectuating provisions that reference terms requiring further definition; (3) self-effectuating provisions of current law; and (4) self-effectuating provisions for which relief is not being proposed.
+The final order states that the provisions in categories 1 and 4, which are listed in an appendix to the final order, are outside of the scope of the temporary relief and would take effect on the effective date of the required CFTC rule (for category 1) or on July 16, 2011 (for category 4).

-With respect to category 2, the CFTC proposes to exempt persons or entities from complying with requirements of the Commodity Exchange Act ("CEA") that go into effect July 16 and that refer to one or more terms requiring further definition, including "swap," "swap dealer," "major swap participant" or "eligible contract participant."
-The proposed relief would apply only to those requirements or portions of such provisions that specifically relate to the referenced terms.
-The proposed relief would extend to the earlier of the effective date of rules defining such terms or December 31, 2011.
-The proposed order notes that the CFTC's authority to issue exemptive relief may not extend to certain category 2 provisions, and that the CFTC staff is considering whether to issue a no-action letter regarding these provisions.
+With respect to category 2, the final order temporarily exempts persons or entities from complying with requirements of the Commodity Exchange Act ("CEA") that became effective on July 16 and that refer to one or more terms requiring further definition, including "swap," "swap dealer," "major swap participant" or "eligible contract participant."
+The relief applies only to those requirements or portions of such provisions that specifically relate to the referenced terms.
+On July 14, 2011, the CFTC also issued a no-action letter regarding the category 2 provisions which may not be subject to the exemptive relief granted in the final order.
+The final order and the no-action letter extend relief to the earlier of the effective date of the rules defining the relevant terms or December 31, 2011.

-With respect to category 3, the CFTC proposes to expand the current derivatives exemption under Part 35 of the CEA to replace the CEA exemptions for swaps and other transactions that are being repealed effective July 16.
-The proposed temporary relief would exempt certain transactions in exempt or excluded commodities from the CEA if the transaction would otherwise comply with Part 35, notwithstanding that: (1) the transaction may be executed on a multilateral transaction execution facility; (2) the transaction may be cleared; (3) persons offering or entering into the transaction may be eligible contract participants as defined in the CEA prior to July 16; (4) the transaction may be part of a fungible class of agreements that are standardized as to their material economic terms; and/or (5) no more than one of the parties to the transaction is entering into the transaction in conjunction with its line of business, but is neither an eligible contract participant nor an eligible swap participant as defined in the CEA, and the transaction was not and is not marketed to the public.
-The proposed relief would extend to the earlier of the repeal or replacement of Part 35 or Part 32 of the CEA or December 31, 2011.
+With respect to category 3, the final order expands the current derivatives exemption under Part 35 of the CEA to replace the CEA exemptions for swaps and other transactions that were repealed effective July 16.
+The temporary relief exempts certain transactions in exempt or excluded commodities from the CEA if the transaction would otherwise comply with Part 35, notwithstanding that: (1) the transaction may be executed on a multilateral transaction execution facility; (2) the transaction may be cleared; (3) persons offering or entering into the transaction may be eligible contract participants as defined in the CEA prior to July 16; (4) the transaction may be part of a fungible class of agreements that are standardized as to their material economic terms; and/or (5) no more than one of the parties to the transaction is entering into the transaction in conjunction with its line of business, but is neither an eligible contract participant nor an eligible swap participant as defined in the CEA, and the transaction was not and is not marketed to the public.
+The final order extends relief to the earlier of the repeal or replacement of Part 35 or Part 32 of the CEA or December 31, 2011.